Updated on February 27,6:13 p.m. (GMT+8): Improved relevancy.

 “On broadcast, you see hands a lot.
 Sometimes they’re sitting, sometimes they’re standing, so you have to make different adjustments,” said Christina.
 “It’s a little challenging, but fun!”

 Host Yinsu “Yinsu” Collins has worn many custom-made garments on broadcast.
 Not only does she share the same personal style as them, she also entrusts them with total creative freedom.

 “It’s very easy to shop for her outfits.
 She’s so open-minded and so excited about everything,” said Christina.
 “She’s super fun to work with and I think she enjoys it as much as we do.”

-This year also marks the first time that the duo worked with pro players.
+2022 marked the first time that the duo worked with pro players.
 At Copenhagen, they first met with Paper Rex’s Benedict “Benkai” Tan, and they collaborated with Riot’s video team at Champions to shoot a scene with the players in streetwear.

 “Some of the players had very strong opinions.
 We showed them this and they were like, no, no, no,” Mina laughed.

 “It’s not a bad thing because they have a certain brand to represent, they have style, and we couldn’t bring all the clothes we usually have for the talent, so we had limited options,” Christina added.

 Coming from the fashion industry, they could not be more grateful for the opportunity to work in the VCT.
 Mina shared that there were times in the past when the artiste she dressed did not greet or acknowledge her, but this had never happened in esports.

 “Obviously it’s a lot of work,” said Christina.
 “It’s a long event and we put a lot of hours in.
 But when you come in and dress somebody, their eyes brighten up, they’re so excited, and they give you a hug.
 It doesn’t matter what their job is — we all have the same amount of respect for each other and we appreciate their work.”